TomLikeGo/openwrt-ssrplus/README.md

   ```
   buid it again

-8.if an error pops up said upx not found, just simply copy your upx in /usr/bin to the dir then rerun the make.
+8. If an error pops up said upx not found, just simply copy your upx in /usr/bin to the dir then rerun the make.
 it should be work!

-thank Lieno, https://github.com/Lienol/openwrt gives me hints to try this.
+Thank Lieno, https://github.com/Lienol/openwrt gives me hints to try this.

 <!---
 TomLikeGo/TomLikeGo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.